Does the color of a dog’s fur really say something about their behavior?

 Where does the color come from?

-Dogs come in all different types of colors these days.
+Dogs come in all different types of colors these days, even within the same breed you can get different colors.
 The colors come from 2 different types of pigment – Eumelanin and Pheomelanin.
-Eumelanin gives black fur and Pheomelanin gives the colors red, yellow and brown.
+Eumelanin gives black fur and Pheomelanin gives red, yellow and brown.

+Dogs did not always come in so many colors.
+Wolves, as we know, are not found in this many colors.
 The many different colors in a dog fur was created throughout the dogs’ domestication.
 In fact, the changes in the dog’s fur was the first signs that domestication had begun.
-Wolves, as we know, are not found in this many colors.
-It started with little white spots in the off-springs fur, as Eumelanin was decreased and then through generations evolved into offspring being completely white individuals (read more about the dog’s domestication here).
+But not only did they change fur color they also started losing their color.
+Throughout the dog’s domestication the offspring started getting little white spots in their fur.
+This was linked to Eumelanin slowly being decreased and then through generations evolved into offspring being completely white individuals (read more about the dog’s domestication here).

 The Fox experiment

-The geneticist Belyayev and his team was interested in what happens when you try to domesticate a species, in this case a fox (https://www.youtube.com/watch?v=HsIibD-TLcM).
+The geneticist Belyayev and his team was interested in what happens when you try to domesticate a species, in this case a fox ( Watch more about the experiment here: https://www.youtube.com/watch?v=HsIibD-TLcM).

 Although no one knows how exactly this happens, the physiology behind might be able to explain why this loss of pigmentation affects a dog’s behavior.
-The production for Eumelanin and dopamine are related in the body.
-Dopamine has a big influence in how the brain works in social contexts making it plausible that by decreasing the production of Eumelanin you also affect the dopamine production, changing the way the brain works and thereby affecting the way an animal reacts.
+The production for Eumelanin and Dopamine are related in the body.
+Dopamine has a big influence in how the brain works in social contexts making it plausible that by decreasing the production of Eumelanin you also affect the Dopamine production, changing the way the brain works and thereby affecting the way an animal behaves.

 The red colored Cockers

-A study in Spain done on Cocker Spaniels found that red Cocker Spaniels showed more aggression to people then black or mixed colored.
+A study in Spain performed a behavior study on Cocker Spaniels.
+They found that red Cocker Spaniels showed more aggression to people then black or mixed colored Cocker Spaniels.
 Here, the gene coding for a higher risk of developing aggression is also the gene coding for pigmentation.

 Risk of disease